 Documentary wedding photography at Gate Street Barn

 The weather started promising, with blue skies and fluffy white clouds.
 No doubt appreciated too at nearby Dunsfold aerodrome which was holding an air show that day.
 The wedding had a sporadic soundtrack throughout the day of fighter jets racing overhead, twisting and turning over the Surrey hills, followed by the jet engine roar.
-But then there was also the two graceful Spitfires which gave Rebecca and David an unscheduled flypast as we shot some group photos during the wedding reception.
+But then there was also the two graceful Spitfires which gave Rebecca and David an unscheduled flypast during the wedding reception.

 Coverage begins with bridal preparations just yards from Gate Street Barn at Keepers Cottage – a short walk for the bride to the ceremony in the barn (built from downed oak trees in the 1987 hurricane).
 As with my last wedding, the ceremony was conducted by a family friend.
 I shot one of the earliest weddings at Gate Street Barn many years ago – it’s evolved beautifully since then.
 A very nice ceremony and reception venue, in a quiet (when there is no airshow 😉 ) location in the Surrey countryside.